Pedro Porro

 Pedro Antonio Porro Sauceda (/es/; born 13 September 1999) is a Spanish professional footballer who plays as a right-back for club Tottenham Hotspur and the Spain national team.

 Porro started his career with Girona's reserve team Peralada, before being promoted to the first team in 2017.
-In 2019, he signed for Premier League side Manchester City for a reported fee of €13 million (£11 million).
-He was loaned to La Liga side Real Valladolid and then Portuguese Primeira Liga club Sporting on an initial two-year loan deal.
-With Sporting, he won a double of the Primeira Liga and Taça da Liga, while being named in the Primeira Liga Team of the Year.
-His transfer was made permanent at the end of his second season.
+In 2019, he signed for Premier League club Manchester City, but had successive loans to Real Valladolid and then Sporting CP, who later signed him permanently.
+With Sporting, he won the Primeira Liga title and two Taças da Liga titles, while being named in the Primeira Liga Team of the Year.
+In January 2023, Porro joined Tottenham Hotspur for €45 million, and went on to win the UEFA Europa League title, ending a 17-year trophy drought for them in the process.

 Porro first appeared with the Spain under-21s in March 2019, aged 19.
-He made his senior international debut in 2021 and was included in the squad for the 2021 UEFA Nations League Finals in Italy, in which Spain finished as runners-up.
+He made his senior international debut in 2021 and later represented the side at 2021 and 2025 UEFA Nations League Finals, where Spain finished as runners-up and at the 2026 FIFA World Cup, won by Spain.

+Early life

+Porro was born in Don Benito, a town in the Province of Badajoz, to father Luis and mother Eva.
+Due to his parents' busy work schedules, he was raised mostly by his grandparents.
+At the age of 14, he left his hometown to pursue football in Madrid.

 Club career

 Early career

-Born in Don Benito, Badajoz, Extremadura, Porro represented Gimnástico de Don Benito and Rayo Vallecano before joining Girona on 10 August 2017.
+Porro represented Gimnástico de Don Benito and Rayo Vallecano before joining Girona on 10 August 2017.
 He reportedly rejected Real Madrid, Atlético Madrid and Bayern Munich to sign for the Catalans.